-Caryn Coleman is a New York-based film programmer and writer.
+Caryn Coleman is a New York-based film programmer.

 Coleman received her MFA in Curating, with distinction, from Goldsmiths College.